 The use of play and creative arts therapies for children with these issues is well developed in the UK and the USA.
 In many settings such as schools, social services and hospitals, play therapy is well established.
 There is a substantial body of research which shows that overall 70% of children with these problems show a positive change after receiving play and creative arts therapies.
 It has also been demonstrated that children from all countries benefit including Asia and Africa provided that the Western model is culturally adapted.

-The necessity for standards to protect the children
+The necessity for standards to protect the children:

 There has been an increasingly urgent need for a professional body in Hong Kong to set standards of practice and training for safe practice and also to provide a supporting infrastructure.
 This has now been set up as Play Therapy Hong Kong, a not for profit organisation.

-A call for all professionals working with children to update their skills
+A call for all professionals working with children to update their skills:

 Play and Creative Arts therapies are soundly based on psychological and neuroscience principles, but these have to be acquired and incorporated into a therapist’s practice using experiential training as well as theory.
 There is considerable scope for bona fide professionals such as psychologists, psychiatrists, psychotherapists, teachers, social workers, paediatricians and occupational therapists to update and extend their skills for working with children.